AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 <p style="font-family: tahoma, arial, helvetica, sans-serif; font-size: 12px;">The "com.adobe.granite.dispatcher.vanityurl.content" package needs to be made public before publishing this contnet.</p>
  -->

-Configure Dispatcher to enable access to vanity URLs that are configured for your CQ or AEM pages.
+Configure Dispatcher to enable access to vanity URLs that are configured for your AEM pages.

 When access to vanity URLs is enabled, Dispatcher periodically calls a service that runs on the render instance to obtain a list of vanity URLs.
 Dispatcher stores this list in a local file.
 When a request for a page is denied due to a filter in the `/filter` section, Dispatcher consults the list of vanity URLs.
 If the denied URL is on the list, Dispatcher allows access to the vanity URL.